Welcome

 Reconciliations and Audit Trails

 Firms must reconcile their client account balances with bank statements at least every five weeks.
 Any discrepancies must be investigated and resolved promptly.
-All supporting documents (such as bills, receipts, and client instructions) must be retained to provide a complete audit trail.
+Reconciliation should compare:

 Worked Example 1.1